Schweber/hdrop/README.md

 ## Manual

-First, make sure that `jq` is in your PATH.
+Make sure that `bash`, `jq` and `hyprland` are in your PATH.

-Then,

-Simple way: Download the script, make it executable and add it to your PATH.
+Download the script, make it executable and add it to your PATH.

-Alternative: Clone the repo, cd to your desired tool, run `make` to build.
-To install, run `make install`.
-You may need root privileges.

 ## hyprwm/contrib